shemetz/remote-highlight-ui/Readme.md

 The module adds an `auxclick` event listener to `document.body`.
 When it is triggered and Ctrl is held, the code will identify the element under the cursor, and then the game will send a socket message to all other users with a JS selector string that uniquely identifies the element.
-Then, all users will have that element highlighted by having a few special CSS classes added to it.
+Then, all users will have that element highlighted.
 It will also scroll to put the element in view if needed (centering it vertically).

 The unique selector is generated in [generate_unique_selector.js`](scripts/generate-unique-selector.js) which does